-Making minor modifications to your home can help create a safer and simpler environment for you to live in on your own.
+Making minor modifications to your home can help create a safer and simpler environment for you to continue living independently with dementia.
 For example:

 Create more open spaces